schorlton/REUSE/README.md

 -c = The reference sequences are given on the command line.
 I.e. <reference_in> is a comma-separated list of sequences rather than a list of FASTA files.

+-h = Hide (ie mask) k-mers found in this fasta file from the reference database.
+This option is used to minimize false positive filtering of related species or species of interest.

 -g = Compress index when saving to disk.
 May take longer to generate the index and load when searching.

 -h/--help = Print usage information and quit